 Financial assets are derecognized when they mature or are sold, and substantially all the risks and rewards of ownership have been transferred.
-Gains and losses on derecognition of financial assets classified as FVTPL or amortized cost are recognized in the income statement.
+Gains and losses on derecognition of financial assets classified as FVTPL or amortized cost are recognized in profit or loss.
 Gains or losses on financial assets classified as FVTOCI remain within accumulated other comprehensive income.